NAMASTE SOLAR BLOG

 An experienced commercial solar developer will work closely with your team to identify your unique goals and design an efficient system that meets your needs.
 In 2020, Namaste Solar contracted with Glenwood Properties to design and install a 99.9 kW solar array.
 Our team worked with the owner and triple net lease tenants to find an avenue that would benefit both parties financially while also meeting green energy goals.

-Our solar advisors can help you navigate C-PACE financing and can advise on green lease language will ensure you can earn a compelling return on investment for your project.
-For more information, explore our project portfolio of completed commercial systems and/or contact one of our non-commissioned solar experts.
+Our solar developers can help you navigate C-PACE financing and advise on green lease language which will ensure you earn a compelling return on investment for your project.
+For more information, explore our project portfolio of completed commercial systems and/or contact one of our non-commissioned solar developers.